arnav-exe/ai-news-platform/README.md

 ### TODO:
- * scrape articles from various news sources and update card logos accordingly
+ * scrape articles from various news sources
  * include supplementary images in articles?
  * implemement firebase backend
  * implement drop-down options menu for when user clicks on profile